-Steel scraps (i.e. wire) will be dispatched to metal recycling agents and the rubber chips will be dispatched to rubber recyclers (e.g. a southern tyre recycling company, Tyre Cycle, or overseas, if markets present).
+Baled steel scraps (i.e. wire) will be dispatched to metal recycling agents and the rubber chips will be dispatched to rubber recyclers (e.g. Road resealing organisations, local industry, southern tyre recycling company's, or overseas, as markets present).